-This unit has been ergonomically designed to provide you with extra wide shoulder straps and can be easily adjusted by over the shoulders strap.
+Glacier Tek Sports Cool Vest has been ergonomically designed to provide you with extra wide dual side elastic shoulder straps and can be easily adjusted by over the shoulders strap.
 This distributes the weight of the vest evenly across the upper body.
-The Mountain Hardware vest is a lightweight, minimalistic vest that is offered at an affordable price that offers a superior shape, construction and fit.
+The Glacier Tek Sports Cool vest is a lightweight, minimalistic vest that is offered at an affordable price that offers a superior shape, construction and fit.
 It is also available for children weighing between 30 and 90 pounds.

 - Choice of hydration routing tubes

 The Ultimate Direction PB 2.0 is a multi purpose adventure vest that is ideal for running, hiking and skiing.
 It features four gel packs pockets to keep you cool and burn extra calories.
 There are two GPS and phone pockets, four electrolyte pockets and and a pair of fully adjustable sternum straps.
 You’ll also appreciate the super soft Velvetex no-chafe binding material.

 The Ultimate Direction PB 2.0 has a quick reservoir access zipper in the back, along with an internal bungee and gear separation panel.
 You also get secure lat pockets with secure stretch panels.
 The use of stretch mesh has greatly enhanced the durability of the vest, making it stronger and more durable.